-The journal publishes, besides original articles, review articles, case reports, brief communications, and letters to the editor.
-The journal publishes manuscripts only in English.
+The journal publishes, besides original articles, reviews, case reports, brief communications and letters to the editor.

 The manuscripts must be submitted only written in English, so we strongly advise authors with English as a foreign language to have their manuscripts checked by a scientist with English as a first language or preferably by one of the suggested specialized companies:

-The receipt of a manuscript with the English usage considered inappropriate can lead to the return of the paper to the authors even before the beginning of the review process.
+The receipt of a manuscript with the English usage considered inappropriate can lead to the return of the article to the authors even before the beginning of the review process.

-In 2016, the Revista do Instituto de Medicina Tropical de São Paulo established a fee per published article.
-Beginning on January 2016, all the submitted articles will be charged if they are accepted for publication.
+The Revista do Instituto de Medicina Tropical de São Paulo established a fee that must be paid by all the manuscripts accepted for publication.

-These publication fees will supplement public funding from the Universidade de São Paulo and other grants from federal supporting agencies.
-This additional support is essential to ensure quality, the increment of the journal’s impact fator and number of citations, the maintenance of the electronic manuscript submission and review system, the review of the English style and of grammar issues.
+These publication fees are essential to ensure quality, the increment of the journal’s impact factor and the number of citations, the maintenance of the electronic manuscript submission and review system and finally the review of the English style and of grammar issues.

-The fees will be of US$400 for original articles and reviews; and of US$250 for case reports, technical reports, brief communications and letters to the editor, provided that the number of pages are in accordance with the type of article.
-Only for Brazilian citizens the fees will be of BRL 1,500.00 for original articles and reviews; and of BRL 1,000.00 for case reports, brief communications and letters to the editor.
-Once the manuscript has been approved, the corresponding author will receive the instructions for the payment of the publication fee.
-Thereafter, the corresponding author will receive the proof of payment to be able to apply for funding agencies reimbursement.
+For submissions made from January 1th 2023 on, the fees will be US$500 for original articles and reviews and US$300 for case reports, brief communications and letters to the editor.
+Only for Brazilian citizens, the fees will be BRL 2,000.00 for original articles and reviews and BRL 1,500.00 for case reports, brief communications and letters to the editor.
+Once the manuscript is approved, the corresponding author will receive instructions for payment of the publication fee.
+Thereafter, the corresponding author will receive the receipt of payment to be able to request reimbursement from funding agencies.

-The decision of acceptance for publication lies with the Editors and is mainly based on the recommendations of these reviewers.
+The decision to accept a publication rests with the editors and is based mainly on the recommendations of those reviewers.

-A cover letter stating the following items should be sent to the Editorial Office: 1) The manuscript and all parts of it have not been submitted elsewhere; 2) There are no financial or other relationships of any of the authors of the manuscript that might lead to any conflict of interest; 3) The submitted manuscript has been read by all authors carefully.
-All authors agree that the manuscript represents their work.
+A cover letter stating the following items should be included in the proper place on the submission website: 1) The manuscript and all parts of it have not been submitted elsewhere; 2) There are no financial or other relationships of any of the manuscript authors that might lead to any conflict of interest; 3) The submitted manuscript has been read by all authors carefully, and all authors agree that the manuscript represents their work.
 4) Describe sources of funding that have supported the work.
-Please also describe the role of the study sponsor(s), if any, in study design; collection, analysis, and interpretation of data; writing of the paper; and decision to submit it for publication; 5) The corresponding author will be responsible for the communication with the other authors about revisions and final approval of the paper.
+Please also describe the role of the study sponsor(s), if any, in study design; collection, analysis and interpretation of data; writing of the paper; and decision to submit it for publication; 5) The corresponding author will be responsible for the communication with the other authors about revisions and final approval of the paper; 6) there is no need of signatures in the cover letter.
 The manuscripts will be received only by online submission at: http://mc04.manuscriptcentral.com/rimtsp-scielo

-At the same site the authors can check the status of the submission any time.
-The electronic file will be used for editorial assessment and online refereeing, and the editorial decisions on the manuscript will be communicated to the corresponding author.
+On the same site, the authors can check the status of the submission at any time.
+The electronic file will be used for the editorial assessment and online refereeing, and the editorial decisions on the manuscript will be communicated to the corresponding author.
 Only the corresponding author will be contacted and always by e-mail, so be sure to designate an author who checks frequently the e-mail account.

-Authors may suggest potential reviewers for their work provided that they give the e-mail address and affiliation of each scientist they have proposed.
-Please do not suggest scientists of the same affiliations of the authors.
+Authors may suggest potential reviewers for their work provided that they give their e-mail addresses and affiliations of each scientist they have proposed.
+Please do not suggest scientists of the same institutions of the authors.